stesalati/QNAP-AFP-access/README.md

 At this point, provided that
 * Hamachi is well configured and active on the MacBook
-* Debian is running in a container on the QNAP with Hamachi, Natatalk and Avahi well configured and running it will be possible to access the folder on the QNAP remotely both from the Finder Network list and by typing the right IP address in Finder/Go/Connect to Server.
+* Debian is running in a container on the QNAP with Hamachi, Natatalk and Avahi well configured and running it will be possible to access the folder on the QNAP remotely both from the Finder Network list and by typing the right IP address in Finder/Go/Connect to Server with `afp://xxx.xxx.xxx.xxx`.